 Ashton Village Center Sector Plan

-The Ashton Village Center Sector Plan will evaluate land use, zoning, transportation, environment, design and other relevant issues in Ashton, a historic crossroads community east of Olney.
-This sector plan closely follows the 2015 Sandy Spring Rural Village Plan, which evaluated similar issues in the village of Sandy Spring, just west of Ashton.
-The Ashton Village Center Sector Plan will cover approximately 70 acres around the intersection of New Hampshire Avenue and Olney-Sandy Spring Road (MD 108).
+The Ashton Village Center Sector Plan evaluates land use, zoning, transportation, environment, design and other relevant issues in Ashton, a historic crossroads community east of Olney.
+This sector plan follows the 2015 Sandy Spring Rural Village Plan, which evaluated similar issues in the village of Sandy Spring, just west of Ashton.
+The Ashton Village Center Sector Plan covers approximately 127 acres around the intersection of New Hampshire Avenue and Olney-Sandy Spring Road (MD 108).

-- Evaluate the Rural Village Overlay Zone in the context of the new 2014 zoning code.
+- Evaluates the Sandy Spring/Ashton Rural Village Overlay Zone in the context of the 2014 Zoning Ordinance.

-- Make recommendations for revising the overlay zone in response to community and landowner concerns.
+- Makes recommendations for revising the overlay zone in response to community and landowner concerns.

-- Involve residents and other stakeholders in the plan development and review processes.
+- Involves residents and other stakeholders in the plan development and review processes.

-- Develop recommendations to improve compliance with Vision Zero goals providing safe connections for all modes of transportation.
+- Contains recommendations to improve compliance with Vision Zero goals providing safe connections for all modes of transportation.

-- Enhance opportunities to provide walkable, neighborhood-serving development.
+- Enhances opportunities to provide walkable, neighborhood-serving development.

 News and Events